-BIO-INFORMATICS PGE-II
+BIO-INFORMATICS

-- A course on "Database Management Systems" - A course on "Data Warehousing and Data Mining" - A course on "Computer Programming and Data Structures"
+- A course on "Database Management Systems" - 2.
+A course on "Data Warehousing and Data Mining" - 3.
+A course on "Computer Programming and Data Structures"

-- > To impart the knowledge of theoretical and practical concepts of bioinformatics. - To develop skills in designing biological database and retrieving. - To apply appropriate sequence analysis methods for analyzing bio-molecular sequences.
+- To impart knowledge of theoretical and practical concepts of Bioinformatics. - 2.
+To develop skills in designing biological database and retrieving. - 3.
+To apply appropriate sequence analysis methods for analyzing Bio-molecular Sequences.

-- >> Demonstrate the knowledge on concepts of biological databases, Genomes and Proteome. - Ability to analyze biological database management system. - Ability to select and apply appropriate techniques and tools to manage the biological data.
+- Demonstrate knowledge on concepts of biological databases, Genomes and Proteome. - 2.
+Analyze biological database management system. - 3.
+Select and apply appropriate techniques and tools to manage the biological data.